 Event marketers often love what they do and want to protect that – totally makes sense.
 But if there are problems, we need to know what they are in order to fix them.
 We need data about the experience to drive continuous improvement.
 And if the event or experience just isn’t working at all, we need to know that as well, so we can create one that will work.
 It’s like driving a car that has major mechanical issues.
 At some point, you have to fix it or get a new car.
 You can keep driving it until it finally dies, but then you are really stuck.
 Right?

 So, have no fear and measure away!

 About the Author

-Dax Callner is the Chief Strategy Officer of Events, leading a practice that specializes in physical, digital and social experience development, measurement & analytics.Follow on Twitter More Content by Dax Callner
+Dax Callner is the former Chief Strategy Officer of Events, leading a practice that specializes in physical, digital and social experience development, measurement & analytics.Follow on Twitter More Content by Dax Callner